humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

 - Transition matrix coverage (allowed vs forbidden transitions).
 - Regression tests for quorum and rounding edges (e.g. 66.6%).

+Current status:

+- A v1 state machine module exists (`functions/_lib/proposalStateMachine.ts`) with the core quorum-based advance rules.
+- Commands validate stage against canonical proposals first (falling back to `read_models` for legacy seeded proposals).
+- `pool.vote` and `chamber.vote` can auto-advance proposals even when `read_models` are missing, by using canonical proposal state as the source of truth.
+- Canonical stage transitions are enforced via `transitionProposalStage(...)` (compare-and-set + transition validation), with coverage in tests.

 ### Phase 16 — Time windows + automation (PLANNED)